 Member Engagement and the Changing Role of Associations [3/5]

-Associations struggle with binding members to their organisations and to each other, leading to a lack of perceived value in membership.
+Associations struggle with engaging members and connecting them to each other year-round, leading to a lack of perceived value in membership.
 How can you improve member engagement?
-The “Digital Service & Communication Model for Associations” provides insight into your association’s current standing and provides insight on how to more effectively facilitate engagement and connection.
+The “Digital Service & Communication Model for Associations” provides insight into your association’s current standing and provides insight on how to facilitate engagement and connection more effectively.
 Mathijs and Dennis explain this and offer numerous tips for fostering a thriving digital association.

 By: Mathijs Vleeming & Dennis van Aalst, Yard | Digital Agency